-Few days ago, in Sam and Fuzzy, Mr. Blank had his moment of Unstoppable Rage against Mr. Black, at least in the beginning.
+In Sam & Fuzzy, Mr. Blank has his moment of Unstoppable Rage against Mr. Black, at least in the beginning.
 The funny (or creepy) thing is, the audience could already sense the doom months ago.

 Averted in Sluggy Freelance.
 Torg appears to go into one of these after Horribus kills Alt-Zoe, but, in a rare moment of rationality, he realizes saving the world is more important than a grudge match, and runs away instead.

 Girl Genius has this for its Sparks.
 When they get in the Mad Place, they unleash all their most devastating gadgetry and can throw around clanks single-handedly.
 However, it is said that this is also the reason for most lower level sparks' deaths.
 They get in a rage without the ability or sense to keep themselves from dying.

 Tarvek flies into one of these while fighting Zola, beating her to the point where she tries to surrender — only Tarvek isn't listening to silly notions like that.